rickcollette/peaceful/README.md

 ### Router

-The `router.go` file provides a basic router for handling HTTP requests.
+router provides a basic router for handling HTTP requests.
 Here's how you can use it:

 ```go
 package main